Farrelly

 The Ó Faircheallaigh are an Irish family of County Cavan, whose name is anglicised as Farrelly.
-The patronym means "descendant of Faircheallaigh", whose name means "super war".
-Faircheallaigh was the son of Ailill, a 7th-great-grandson of Niall, King of Ireland.
+The patronym means "descendant of Faircheallach", whose name means "super war".
+Faircheallach was the son of Ailill, a 7th-great-grandson of Niall, King of Ireland.
 He was made the heir of Saint Máedóc of Ferns in the 7th century and the Ó Faircheallaigh were the Abbots of Drumlane for 7 centuries, until David Ó Faircheallaigh became Bishop of Kilmore.
 Major Patrick Farrelly (m.
 Elizabeth Mead) was the father of David Farrelly, who was an author of the third Pennsylvania Constitution (1836); and General Terrence Farrelly was the first judge of Arkansas County, Speaker of the General Assembly of Arkansas Territory, and an author of the first Arkansas Constitution (1836); his son John Farrelly (m.
 Martha Clay) was a politician, and his grandson John Patrick Farrelly was Bishop of Cleveland.
 The name became Farley, and John Farley became Cardinal Archbishop of New York.